 Second, does the number of games remaining against a particular team create a moral hazard dilemma?
 Consider the cost to a NL pitcher of hitting a batter at the beginning of a season and at the end of a season.
-Since the potential for retaliation is greater when there are more games left in the season, a moral hazard would seem to develop as the season progresses and fewer games remain against any one particular opponent.
-However, since this effect would occur only when pitchers can bat, only NL pitchers would be subject to this particular form of moral hazard.
+Since the potential for retaliation is greater when there are more games left in the season, a moral hazard would seem to develop as the season progresses and fewer games remain against any one particular opponent.3 However, since this effect would occur only when pitchers can bat, only NL pitchers would be subject to this particular form of moral hazard.
 Our results show that although there is an unexpected positive relationship between the number of games remaining and the number of batters hit in a game, the relationship is actually smaller in the NL than in the AL, which is consistent with moral hazard.
 However, the size of the difference in this case is very small.

-The paper will proceed as follows.
-Section II outlines the empirical methodology and data.
-Section III describes the results.
-Section IV concludes.
+The article will proceed as follows.
+Data and Method section outlines the empirical methodology and data.
+Results section describes the results.
+Conclusion section concludes.